Sugandhi13/prepare-result/README.md

 # Libraries & Programs Used

-- **Github**: Store Repository
+- **Github:** Store Repository
-- **Codeanywhere**: Create the html, CSS and JavaScript files
+- **Codeanywhere:** Create the html, CSS and JavaScript files
-- **Gspread to enable the opening, accessing and reading of googlesheet data.
+- **Gspread:** to enable the opening, accessing and reading of googlesheet data.
--**Credentials they serve as unique identifiers required to access my API.
+- **Credentials:** they serve as unique identifiers required to access my API.
--**Time was used to create a timely flow of event as the customer performs transactions.
+- **Time:** was used to create a timely flow of event as the customer performs transactions.
--**Pyfiglet was used to create the ASCII art headers.
+- **Pyfiglet:** was used to create the ASCII art headers.
--**Subprocess was used to cleanly restart the program due to a bug that I couldn't find.
+- **Subprocess:** was used to cleanly restart the program due to a bug that I couldn't find.
--**OS was used to clear the terminal during the programs running.
+- **OS:** was used to clear the terminal during the programs running.

 # Deployment